igorbenic/league-table-importer-for-sportspress/README.md

 **How to extend with new importers?**
 This can be done by contributing to this plugin or by creating your own importer in a separate plugin.
 A simple example can be seen in the includes/class-options-excel.php

+A detailed guide how to extend, which options you could use will be written in a future time.
+If there is a great need for that it will be written sooner.

 ## Description

 This plugin is used to import league tables into SportsPress League Tables.
 Teams that do not exist are created automatically.